-Reducing, Terminating or Extending an Approved Course of Treatment
+Reducing, Terminating or Extending an Approved Course of Treatment should be reduced or terminated.

-If EHP Utilization Management or Cigna preauthorizes a specific period or number of treatments, they may in rare cases later determine that the preauthorized period or number of treatments should be reduced or terminated.
 If that happens, EHP Utilization Management/Cigna will notify you in advance and give you time to file an appeal and receive a determination before the reduction or termination takes effect.
 Special time limits apply -- see "Claims and Appeals Procedures" below.